liamc1994/docs/docs/cc-Resellers.md

 ## Can I use extra services?

 Resellers are meant to be while-label.
 That means your services won't have our name on it.
-That is why the extra services like Player,Twitter and TuneIn are not available to resellers.
+That is why the extra services like Player, Twitter #nowplaying and TuneIn AIR are not available to resellers.

 ## Can I use a reseller for my own use?